larrymario/MarisaStrike/README-en.md

 ## Developers
 * L.M : Leader, Software engineer
-* 峨眉山角斗士 : Art Design, Database Administrator
+* lizhen2013 : Art Design, Database Administrator
-* Scott.H : Software Engineer, Test Engineer
+* ScottFoH : Software Engineer, Test Engineer

 Pull Requests are highly welcomed.

 ## Plugins
-* iBoxDB (Database)
+* SQLite (Database)

 ## Notes
 This project is still at beginning stage, thus the art designing work has not really started.
 For the time being, UnityChan2D is used as sprite materials.
 This will be replaced by selfmade material later.
 According to the usage licence of UnityChan, Related contents are not include in this repository, please download it from below: